fkie-cad/SNAFUzz/Readme.md

 and then run `./build.sh`.

 Running the builtin hypervisor needs access to the KVM API's which are restricted to the kvm group.
-Furthermore, because the only disk format supported by SNAFUzz at this time is `.vhdx` getting a working virtual hard disk on linux is probably quite annoying.

 ## Internals